krzysztofzuraw/kzuraw.com/src/content/writing/2016-05-22-ports-adapters.md

 ```

 I used something called `forms.modelformset_factory` which is a function
-to produce fromset from model.
+to produce formset from model.
 So I provided model name with fields to
 calling this function.
 What is more, I add additional argument `extra`
 for creating more than one form in formset.
 How to use newly created
 `RedditAddToFavouritesFormset`?
 In views: